July 1, 2025

 Reflection Point: Build Stronger Hybrid Teams

-Through story-based discussions and skilled facilitation, Reflection Point helps teams learn and practice five skills that make collaboration work anywhere: listening with humility, asking better questions, challenging assumptions, disagreeing with respect, and widening empathy.
+Through this process, teams practice five critical skills: listening with humility, asking better questions, challenging assumptions, disagreeing with respect, and widening empathy.

 Why Hybrid Teams Need Reflection Point